Woman looking at oils

 Cooking Spray vs. From a Bottle

-Cooking spray tends to be less cost effective and of lesser quality than most bottled oils.
+Cooking spray tends to be of lesser quality than most bottled oils.
 Many of these products contain a mixture of oils and natural or artificial flavorings plus other ingredients like antifoaming agents and propellants.

 Your best bet is to avoid anything that has added ingredients other than oil.